10 Essential Tips for Improving Your Home Security

 If you have the option, another technique would be to lock of your main internal doors to rooms that store valuable items.
 The first advantage of this is that criminals won’t have free reign around your house in the event of a break-in.
-After realising the doors throughout your home are locked, they’re highly likely to cut their losses and leave.
+After realizing the doors throughout your home are locked, they’re highly likely to cut their losses and leave.
 Worst case, without access to every room, they’ll only be able to make off with a limited number of your belongings.

 5. Add Obstructions

 As well as locks, you can add other obstructions in and around your home to make it more difficult for intruders to enter.
 Ways of achieving this include:

 - Erecting a fence or wall around your home clearly demarcates your property and makes it clearer when someone has entered it.
 It also adds a gate that you can fit a door sensor or security camera to.

 - Security Alarm Systems work a treat, as soon as the barrier is broken a pitching siren will alert neighbours, yourself or authorities of an event taking place.
 Alarms can be self-monitored or via a control room 24/7.

 - CCTV Security Cameras are a great deterrent alongside an active alarm system.
 Clear images day or night can not only capture this evidence, but it also provides you with the tools to call the police and advise of a break and enter in action.
 Police want to catch criminals, so being advised of a confirmed live break and enter can give you more power to obtain help from authorities in the aim to catch them at play.